 CommerceAPI that is built on top of the commerce-sdk-isomorphic client.
 You can customize the

 app/commerce-api/index.js and configure it in

 CommerceAPI class is automatically injected in each page’s

 getProps method.
 For example, you can access the API wrapper from a page component like this:

-CommerceAPI class relies on a Commerce API called the Shopper Login and API Access Service (SLAS).
-By default, requests to SLAS are made through a proxy that is configured in
+To authorize API requests on behalf of registered shoppers and guests, the CommerceAPI class relies on a Salesforce Commerce API called the Shopper Login and API Access Service (SLAS).

 Theming is available for most of the reusable components in

 app/components but isn’t available for the pages like the Product Details Page or Product Listing Page.
 To change the styling for these pages, edit the inline styles in the source code for their respective page components in